+Discussion Board

-1. Discussion Board: Discussion Board is primarily for discussing course related topics and issues.
+Discussion Board is primarily for discussing course related topics and issues.
 Best practices are:

+- Read all message postings in online discussion. - Respond to the question directly

+- Reply to minimum of two other student posts. - Use a person's name in the body of your message when you reply to their message. - Avoid postings that are limited to 'I agree' or 'great idea', etc. - Ensure responses to questions are meaningful, reflective. - Support statements with concepts from course readings, refer to personal experience, examples. - Follow Rules of Behavior (below).

+Rules of Behavior
-- a.
-Read all message postings in online discussion. - b.
-Respond to the question directly - c.
-Reply to minimum of two other student posts. - d.
-Use a person's name in the body of your message when you reply to their message. - e.
-Avoid postings that are limited to 'I agree' or 'great idea', etc. - f.
-Ensure responses to questions are meaningful, reflective. - g.
-Support statements with concepts from course readings, refer to personal experience, examples. - h.
-Follow Rules of Behavior. - 2.
-Rules of Behavior: Discussion areas are public to every student in this class (including your instructor) who will see what you write.
-Please pay attention to the language you use and adhere to the following guidelines: - a.
-Do not post anything too personal. - b.
-Do not use language that is inappropriate for a classroom setting or prejudicial in regard to gender, race, or ethnicity. - c.
-Do not use all caps in the message box unless you are emphasizing (it is considered shouting). - d.
-Be courteous and respectful to other people on the list - e.
-Do not overuse acronyms like the ones that you would use in text messaging.
-Some of the list participants may not be familiar with acronyms. - f.
-Use line breaks and paragraphs in long responses. - g.
-Write your full name at the end of the posting.

-h.
-Be careful with sarcasm and subtle humor; one person's joke is another person's insult.
+Discussion areas are public to every student in this class (including your instructor) who will see what you write.
+Please pay attention to the language you use and adhere to the following guidelines:

+- Do not post anything too personal. - Do not use language that is inappropriate for a classroom setting or prejudicial in regard to gender, race, or ethnicity. - Do not use all caps in the message box unless you are emphasizing (it is considered shouting). - Be courteous and respectful to other people on the list - Do not overuse acronyms like you would use in text messaging.
+Some of the list participants may not be familiar with acronyms. - Use line breaks and paragraphs in long responses. - Write your full name at the end of the posting. - Be careful with sarcasm and subtle humor; one person's joke is another person's insult.

-3. Make-Up/Late Submission Policy:
+Make-Up/Late Submission Policy